LattePandaTeam/Docs/docs/content/iota_edition/bios_Restore_Default_Settings.md

 # BIOS Setup

 The BIOS settings of the LattePanda Iota support power-off retention.
-This means that even if the RTC battery is depleted, the BIOS settings will not be lost and will not automatically revert to defaults due to a low RTC battery.
-This feature prevents the inconvenience of manual reconfiguration should the BIOS reset during unattended device operation.
+This means that even if the RTC battery is depleted or lost, the BIOS settings will not be lost and will not revert to defaults.
+In unattended scenarios, this feature avoids the inconvenience of manual reconfiguration when the BIOS reset.

 ## Restore via BIOS Setup